encode/django-rest-framework/docs/api-guide/fields.md

 Used only if rendering the field to HTML.
 This argument sets the widget that should be used to render the field.

+### `label`

+A short text string that may be used as the name of the field in HTML form fields or other descriptive elements.

+### `help_text`

+A text string that may be used as a description of the field in HTML form fields or other descriptive elements.

 ---